BRUXISM TREATMENT

-What is bruxism?
+What is bruxism ?

 Contents

-Treatment for bruxism in Geneva
+Bruxism Treatment in Geneva

 photo causes teeth grinding

-The causes of bruxism are unknown.
+The exact causes of bruxism remain unknown.

-• Dental and jaw problems such as misalignment of teeth (malocclusion).
+• Dental and jaw problems, such as misalignment of teeth (malocclusion).

 • Genetic predisposition.